Fotoeins Fotografie

 ( Click here for images and more )

-1-day drive in the US Southwest: Santa Fe to Flagstaff
+1-day drive, US: Santa Fe to Flagstaff

 Above/featured: Continental Divide.
 Rising to the north are red Entrada sandstone cliffs (Iyanbito member) from the middle Jurassic period about 170 million years ago.
 The cliffs are part of a geologic formation extending from northwest New Mexico into northeast Arizona, southeast Utah, and west-central Colorado.